 Informal Picnic: At Cairn Site, Glentruim 12:30 pm

 Pipes Galore 2:30 pm.
 Clan pipers will play some of their favourite tunes, as well as talking about the composers and the stories behind the tunes.
 So often we hear the tunes without understanding the melodies and the events that shaped them.
 The Great Highland Bagpipe is the only musical instrument that has ever been proscribed as a weapon of war, with the penalty for playing it being death many only knowing its stirring marches.
 Yet in the right hands it can be hugely versatile, with styles ranging from laments to reels, from piobaireachd to marches, even Rock!
 Come along and find the soul of the instrument.

 Local walk of interest: meet at 9:30 am, details in the Gathering Guide

 Most events at the Gathering don't have a dress code - just wear what you feel comfortable in for the occasion - the exceptions being the Dinner and Ball and the March on Saturday.
 The Dinner and Ball is Highland Dress/Black Tie/Formal and the March on Saturday afternoon is Smart Day Wear (kilt for men, with jacket and tie; smart tartan knee-length or slightly longer skirt for women).
 If wearing headgear please use Highland style (Glengarry, Balmoral, TOS).
-Please remember that this is a formal march behind the Chief, and attracts attention from local people and visitors so, please, neither mini nor full length skirts, no breeks (trousers), trews nor jeans, no trainers/sneakers, sandals or other casual items, no baseball caps, trilbeys and no pets.
+Please remember that this is a formal march behind the Chief.
+It attracts attention from local people and visitors so, please, neither mini nor full length skirts, no breeks (trousers), trews nor jeans, no trainers/sneakers, sandals or other casual items, no baseball caps, trilbys and no pets.

 For additional information on any aspect of the Gathering please contact CMA Secretary at the address listed on the Clan Macpherson Association Officers page.